The Aerospace Research Centre is shaping the future of aviation.

 Its work focuses on developing technologies for electric vertical take-off and landing aircraft (eVTOL) and drones that can transport people and goods in urban, rural, and remote areas.
 The aim is to integrate these innovations safely and efficiently while supporting regulation, certification, and Canada’s leadership in this sector.

-Research covers autonomy, detect-and-avoid systems, airspace modelling, low-noise propulsion, remote sensing, and counter-drone solutions.
-The NRC also pursues advances in AI-enabled technologies such as flight autonomy, remote sensing, and simulation.
-With access to state-of-the-art facilities—including wind tunnels, robotics labs, propulsion test sites, and acoustic chambers—researchers benefit from unique infrastructure, multidisciplinary expertise, and strong links to industry and regulators.
+With access to state-of-the-art facilities - including wind tunnels, robotics labs, propulsion test sites, and acoustic chambers -researchers benefit from unique infrastructure, multidisciplinary expertise, and strong links to industry and regulators.
 This makes the NRC an attractive place for conducting cutting-edge research on the future of aerial transport.

 How to Apply

-- Step 1: First, contact the NRC International Office (contact person: Terrie Romano: munic.nrc-cnrc@international.gc.ca) to discuss the possibility of a research stay.
+- Step 1: Contact the NRC's International Relations Office (contact person: Terrie Romano: munic.nrc-cnrc@international.gc.ca) to discuss the possibility of a research stay.
 This ensures that your planned stay aligns with the relevant research areas.

 - Step 3: Submit your application through the following application portal.

-- Step 4: Your application will be reviewed by a selection committee, and you will receive a notification regarding the outcome of your funding decision.
+- Step 4: Your application will be reviewed by a selection committee.
+You will receive a notification regarding the outcome of your funding when a decision is made.

 You can find more details about the application process here!